Marinara vs. Tomato Sauce: What’s the Difference?

 Most of us are pretty familiar with Italian tomato sauce.
 It’s tossed with pasta for any number of quick-and-easy weeknight dinners, simmered with eggs for shashuka or slathered onto homemade pizza dough.

-Which begs the question: Other than the fact that they all contain tomatoes, are they actually that different?
-It turns out, there is not only a difference, but one is also better suited for certain dishes.
+Which begs the question: Other than the fact that they all contain tomatoes, are these sauces actually that different?

 Marinara vs. Tomato Sauce

 Marinara is a simple sauce made with garlic, crushed red pepper and basil, and it comes together in about an hour.
 Tomato sauce, on the other hand, is thick, rich and complex.
 Making it takes hours.
 Tomato sauce typically contains more ingredients, too, including vegetables and salt pork.

 What is marinara?